 Vacuum forming offers several processing advantages over other forming processes.
 Low vacuum forming pressures are used thus enabling comparatively low cost tooling.

-Since the vacuum forming process uses low pressures, the molds can be made of inexpensive materials and mold fabrication time can be reasonably short.
+Since the vacuum forming process uses low pressures, the molds can be made of cost effective materials and mold fabrication time can be reasonably short.
 The vacuum forming process is perfect for prototyping production parts and for small and medium sized production runs.

 The clamp frame ensures the plastic sheet is held firmly in place during the vacuum forming process.